Transition Role of Entangled Data in Quantum Machine Learning

 Quantum entanglement, an extraordinary characteristic of the quantum realm, drives the superiority of quantum computers beyond classical computers \cite{feynman2018simulating}.
 Over the past decade, diverse quantum algorithms leveraging entanglement have been designed to advance cryptography \cite{shor1999polynomial,lanyon2007experimental} and optimization \cite{deutsch1992rapid,grover1996fast,harrow2009quantum,lloyd2014quantum,du2020quantum_dp}, delivering runtime speedups over classical approaches.
-Motivated by the exceptional abilities of quantum computers and the astonishing success in machine learning, a nascent frontier known as quantum machine learning (QML) has emerged \cite{schuld2015introduction, biamonte2017quantum,ciliberto2018quantum,dunjko2018machine,li2022recent,tian2022recent,cerezo2022challenges}, seeking to outperform classical models in specific learning tasks \cite{peruzzo2014variational, moll2018quantum,havlivcek2019supervised,abbas2021power,huang2021power,liu2021rigorous,wang2021towards,du2021exploring,du2022power,du2022demystify}.
-Substantial progress has been made in this field, exemplified by the introduction of QML protocols that offer provable advantages in terms of query or sample complexity for learning quantum dynamics \cite{huang2021information,buadescu2021improved,aharonov2022quantum,chen2022exponential,huang2022quantum, fanizza2022learning}, as a fundamental problem toward understanding the laws of nature \footnote{In quantum dynamics learning, sample complexity refers to the size of training data, or equivalently, the number of quantum states in the training data; query complexity refers to the total number of queries of the explored quantum system.}.
+Motivated by the exceptional abilities of quantum computers and the astonishing success in machine learning, a nascent frontier known as quantum machine learning (QML) has emerged \cite{schuld2015introduction, biamonte2017quantum,ciliberto2018quantum,dunjko2018machine,li2022recent,tian2023recent,cerezo2022challenges}, seeking to outperform classical models in specific learning tasks \cite{peruzzo2014variational, moll2018quantum,havlivcek2019supervised,abbas2021power,huang2021power,liu2021rigorous,wang2021towards,du2021exploring,du2022power,du2023problem}.
+Substantial progress has been made in this field, exemplified by the introduction of QML protocols that offer provable advantages in terms of query or sample complexity for learning quantum dynamics \cite{huang2021information,buadescu2021improved,aharonov2022quantum,chen2022exponential,huang2022quantum, fanizza2022learning}, as a fundamental problem toward understanding the laws of nature.
 Most of these protocols share a common strategy to gain advantages: the incorporation of entanglement into quantum operations and measurements, leading to reduced complexity.
 Nevertheless, an overlooked aspect in prior works is the impact of incorporating entanglement in quantum input states, or entangled data, on the advancement of QML in learning quantum dynamics.
-Due to the paramount role of data in learning \cite{polyzotis2021can,jakubik2022data,jarrahi2022principles,whang2023data,zha2023data,zha2023data_survey}, addressing this question will significantly enhance our comprehension of the capabilities and limitations of QML models.
+Due to the paramount role of data in learning \cite{polyzotis2021can,jakubik2024data,jarrahi2023principles,whang2023data,zha2023data,zha2023data_survey} as well as entanglement in quantum computing, addressing this question will significantly enhance our comprehension of the capabilities and limitations of QML models.